VamsiKrishna2998/Dashboardpackage/README.md

 - Install the package using below command.
    "npm i testrailmetrics"
 - install the axios using below command.
  "npm i -D axios"
 - install the Dotenv by using bewlow commad.
  "npm i -D dotenv"
 - install the axios logger using below command.
    "npm i axios-logger"
 - install the hotshots using bewlow command.
    "npm i hot-shots"

+# Sign up for New Relic if you haven't already.
+Dashboards contain graphs with real-time metrics.

+- Does your organization already have New Relic account if not you're just adding a new team or project?
+- Create a new account using link (https://newrelic.com/signup).
+- Once created a account then login with valid credentials.
+You can click on the Dashboard and view the real-time metrics in table and graph formats.

 # Usage